pugjs/pug/README.md

 # Pug.js (was Jade)

 Pug.js is the leading templating engine for Node.js.
+But it is also works great for general HTML developers and for Python developers.
+Like
+[CoffeeScript](https://coffeescript.org/),
-Like [CoffeeScript](https://coffeescript.org/), [Python](https://Python.org) and
+[Python](https://Python.org) and
 [Haml](http://haml.info/), Pug.js uses indentation (whitespace) to define structure, eliminating